nightbox69/Speedruns/Games/Chrono-Cross/Notes/Any%-Good-Ending.md

 **Note:** Two TurnBlues will cancel each other out so just target Sun of a Gun with it.

-- Serge - Get to Level 2
+- Glenn - Get to Level 2
 - If Not Attacked
   - Leena - 3 / 3 (It's fine if one of 3's misses)
-  - Serge - TurnBlue (Target Leena if Magic is very low)
+  - Glenn - TurnBlue (Target Leena if Magic is very low)
-  - Glenn - TurnBlue (AquaBeam if you targetted Leena)
+  - Serge - 1 - TurnBlue (AquaBeam if you targetted Leena)
-  - Serge - AquaBall
+  - Glenn - AquaBeam
   - Leena - Get to Level 5 - FrogPrince
 - If Attacked
+  - Serge - Get to Level 2
   - Leena - Get to Level 5
   - Sun Of A Gun - KissyWissy and ModeChange
   - If Serge or Leena are asleep
-    - Glenn - Panacea Sleeping Character
+    - Glenn - Get to Level 4 - Panacea Sleeping Character
     - Everyone - Defend
     - Proceed with If Not Attacked Strats ignoring the first 3 / 3 with Leena (You're already level 5 why the hell are you going to do 3 / 3?)
-  - If Glenn is asleep
+  - If Glenn is asleep (Sun of a Gun does an attack then Mode Change so you have 14 AP to play around)
     - Serge - TurnBlue Leena
     - Leena - AquaBeam
     - Serge - Defend